BIGJRA/BIGJRA.github.io/rejuv.md

 tag-teamed with the other characters here -- these fights aren't too tough.

-After… that, head up and follow the path.
+After... that, head up and follow the path.
 In general, the next few rooms are straightforward progression, talking to characters as necessary.
 You'll also find this, in the room with hoverboard dude: